 - Pension plans

-It should be possible to take all of these into account to negotiate improved mortgage terms for you.
+It should be possible to consider all of these to negotiate improved mortgage terms for you.

-Any experienced mortgage advisor should not be blinkered and focused wholly upon your regular income; they should consider your broader financial picture.
+Any experienced mortgage advisor should not be blinkered and focused wholly on your regular income; they should consider your broader financial picture.

 Mortgages for those over 50